 How to tell if a cat is stressed?
 There are many signs both behaviorally and physically.

 - Reduced physical activity or increased time spent resting, sleeping, or hiding

 - Increase in grooming, which may result in bald patches

 - Increase or decrease in interaction, such as becoming clingy or distant

 - Increased marking behaviors, such as face rubbing, scratching, or urine spraying

 - Increased aggression and hypervigilance

-– Have you noticed a subtle cat behavior changes, or do you feel that she may be a bit “off”?
+- Have you noticed a subtle change in your cat’s behavior, or do you feel that she may be a bit “off”?
 If yes, consider making an appointment with your veterinarian, who can give your friend a full exam to rule out any physical issues.
 If your cat does not have any physical problems, then stress may be the culprit behind any behavioral changes.

-– Did your cat’s problems begin when his routine was altered?
+- Did your cat’s problems begin when his routine was altered?
 Have there been any major changes in your household recently?
 If yes, then your cat is likely experiencing stress due to the changes in his environment.
 A physical exam by your veterinarian is always a good idea, as this can rule out any contributing physical issues.
-If the stressful situation cannot be avoided (a new baby introduced into the family, for example), your vet can discuss calming remedies for cats and perhaps stress medication for cats to help them adjust to the change.
+If the stressful situation cannot be avoided (a new baby introduced into the family, for example), your vet can discuss calming therapies and perhaps medication to help him adjust to the change.